fhightower/fhightower.github.io/content/posts/bigquery-notes.md

     - Group data into sections allowing BQ to scan less data
     - Partition pruning occurs *before* the query is run, allowing you to know costs up-front
     - Common partition source is dates/times
+    - ≈ an index row wrapping the entire table
   - Clustering
     - Can be done against multiple columns
     - Clustering is applied *while* the query is run, so you don't know how much the query will cost and how much cluster will save you